kevgo/has/README.md

 [![CI](https://github.com/kevgo/has/actions/workflows/ci.yml/badge.svg)](https://github.com/kevgo/has/actions/workflows/ci.yml)

 `has` is the programmer's version of the Unix `test` tool.
-It allows querying a wider variety of properties of the local computer system, for example the status and configuration of source code management systems, codebases in the local folder and their configuration, or build systems.
+It allows querying a wide variety of properties of the local computer system.
+Examples are the status and configuration of source code management and build systems or the configuration of the codebases in the local folder.

 The general usage is: